Best Water Bottles for Running in 2025

 I get hot when I run and dislike wearing hydration packs.
 What are the best bottles for me?

-Handheld bottles or soft flasks, like the Osprey Duro/Dyna Handheld and the Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz, are the easiest way to carry hydration without a pack.
-Many companies make different designs, but they all essentially incorporate a hand strap that helps secure the bottle to your hand so you don’t have to tightly grip it to carry it.
+Handheld bottles or soft flasks, like the Osprey Duro/Dyna Handheld and the Amphipod Hydraform Jett-Lite Thermal Handheld 20 oz., are the easiest way to carry hydration without a pack.
+Many companies make different designs, but they all incorporate a hand strap that helps secure the bottle to your hand so you don’t have to grip it tightly to carry it.
 There are multiple sizes and styles to choose from, but most of them max out at 20 ounces.

 A waist pack or belt is one option for carrying more fluids without wearing a vest or pack.
 Several options can hold one or two bottles.
 Check out our best running belts guide for some of our favorites.